wp-plugins/random-file/readme.txt

 == Changelog ==

+= 1.7.1 =
+* Add check to prevent execution of code if file is directly accessed
+* Note compatibility through WP 3.5+
+* Update copyright date (2013)

 = 1.7 =
 * Use DIRECTORY_SEPARATOR instead of hardcoding '/' when determining absolute path
 * Properly escape the attributes for the link markup